Tropical cyclones in 2022: February

-February was very active, featuring fifteen systems, with eight of them being named.
+February was extremely active, featuring fifteen systems, with eight of them being named, the highest on record.
 The month started off with Tropical Storm Cliff which formed in the South-West Indian Ocean.
 Moreover, in the basin, Tropical Storm Dumako and Cyclone Emnati both made landfall on Madagascar, which was already devastated by Cyclone Batsirai a month prior.
 Additionally, Fezile entered the basin from the Australian basin.
 However, Fezile struggled to keep its structure due to wind shear and dissipated a few days later.
 The South Pacific basin saw the formation of Severe Tropical Cyclone Dovi along with a tropical disturbance classified as 07F, and Eva.
 Dovi intensified into a Category 4 cyclone on the Australian scale before making landfall on New Zealand as an extratropical storm.
 Dovi caused minor damage on the country along with Vanuatu and New Caledonia.
 Eva formed west of Vanuatu.
 The system made landfall in New Caledonia before it intensified into a Category 1 cyclone.
 Eva began to weaken on March 4 as a Subtropical Depression and dissipated in a day later.
 Both Cyclones Dovi and Emnati became the strongest storm for the month of February.
 In the Australian region, Cyclones Vernon and Anika developed near the end of the month.
 Anika made landfall in Kimberley, while Vernon stayed away from any landmass.